Ember.Handlebars.helpers Class packages/ember-handlebars-compiler/lib/main.js:119

 Ember objects.
 For example:

-The above handlebars template will fill the <img>
+The above handlebars template will fill the <img>'s src attribute will

 If the rendering context of this template is the following object: